zarf-dev/proposals/0019-refactor-image-operations/README.md

 [documentation style guide]: https://docs.zarf.dev/contribute/style-guide/ -->

 Zarf uses crane to pull and push container images.
 Crane has several bugs or behaviors which cause issues within Zarf.
-Switching to [oras-go](https://github.com/oras-project/oras-go) Zarf will resolve many of the issues Zarf faces with Crane.
+Through switching to [oras-go](https://github.com/oras-project/oras-go) Zarf will resolve many of the issues it faces with Crane.
 Additionally, Zarf will reap benefits from using the same library for container image operations and Zarf OCI package operations.

 ## Motivation